dotnet/runtime/docs/design/features/DynamicPgo.md

 An alternative representation to having node and edge counts is to have node counts and outgoing edge probabilities (`eij`).
 This is a kind of fine-scale normalization where edge counts are now implicit: `Eij = Ni * eij`.

-The benefit of this representation is that these edge probabilities tend to be somewhat stable as we modify the flow graph in various jit phases.
+The benefit of this representation is that these edge probabilities tend to be somewhat stable as we modify the flow graph in various JIT phases.

 Also note there is redundancy here as `SUM(j){eij} == 1`, that is, the sum outgoing probabilities is 1 -- flow must leave this block somehow.
 Since most blocks have exactly 1 or 2 successors, we generally only need to record a single value for the probability.